hpcdb/DfAdapter/examples/simple_spark_dataflow/README.md

 #### DfAdapter

-- `DfAdapter.sh` predefines some parameters that can be tuned with new values.
+- `DfAdapter-example.sh` predefines exemplary parameters that can be tuned with new values.
 If you want to modify different parameters or with different values, you can edit the JSON in this file.
 - `src/DfAdapter.py` calls the Dataset Adapter.
 - `src/Dataset_2_Adapter.py` contains application-specific code that runs the adaptation.